 “It is within this context that the city took a decision to embark on an economic feasibility study,” he said.

 The city has called for tenders regarding the feasibility study on such an airport.
+The opening date was March 7 and the closing date is March 25.

 The tender invitation requires, among other aspects, analysis of national transport logistics, a comparative analysis on the possible expansion of current airports rather than the building of a new one, and a look at the economic viability and sustainability of the project.